Richard Claverhouse Jebb: Life

-Jebb was born in Dundee, Scotland.
-His father Robert was a well-known Irish barrister; his mother was Emily Harriet Horsley, daughter of the Reverend Heneage Horsley, Dean of Brechin.
-His grandfather Richard Jebb was a judge of the Court of King's Bench (Ireland).
-His sister was the social reformer Eglantyne Louisa Jebb, founder of the Home Arts and Industries Association; his niece, Eglantyne's daughter Eglantyne Jebb, co-founded the Save the Children Fund and wrote the Declaration of the Rights of the Child.
+Jebb was born in Dundee, Scotland, to Robert, a well-known Irish barrister, and Emily Harriet Horsley, daughter of the Reverend Heneage Horsley, Dean of Brechin.
+His grandfather Richard Jebb had been a judge of the Court of King's Bench (Ireland).
+His sister was the social reformer Eglantyne Louisa Jebb, founder of the Home Arts and Industries Association.

-He was educated at St Columba's College, Dublin 1853–55 then Charterhouse School 1855–1858.
-He then studied Classics at Trinity College, Cambridge.
+Jebb was educated at St Columba's College, Dublin 1853–55 and at Charterhouse School 1855–1858.
+He then studied Classics at Trinity College, Cambridge where he became a member of the Cambridge Apostles, an intellectual society, from 1859.